 This is one of my favorite activities in Morelia not just because I love to eat Mexican food, but because I love to learn about it too.

-During a marathon lesson of eight and a half hours, experienced local cooks teach how to cook the most typical dishes from the state of Michoacan.
+During a marathon lesson at the Zirita Culinary workshop (eight and a half hours), experienced local cooks teach how to cook the most typical dishes from the state of Michoacan.

 You can choose from three different types of classes or take a gastronomic tour through nearby small towns.

 You can request information and reserve a place for the course or tour at the San Miguelito restaurant, which is also a good place to eat authentic local food.

 For this experience, there’s a minimum number of people required, so if you’re traveling alone or in a small group, you can choose to take a different tour, like this Morelia fishing and cuisine tour.

 12. Try Morelia Tamales

 Tamales are as diverse as Mexico itself.
 Wherever you go in the country, you’ll find regional variations on the basic recipe of masa (corn dough) steamed in a corn husk or banana leaf.

 Corundas and uchepos are the representative tamales of the state of Michoacan.
 Corundas feature dry, sour cotija cheese and are often cooked with chicken broth.